junkurihara/jscu/README.md

 - AES: (may not work in IE)
   * WebCrypto API for browsers
   * NodeCrypto for Node.js
-- Random, hash, HKDF, HMAC, JWK Thumbprint:
+- Random, hash, HKDF, HMAC, JWK Thumbprint (SHA-512/SHA-1 does not work in IE, SHA-1 doesn't in Edge)
   * WebCrypto API for browsers
   * MsCrypto for IE
   * NodeCrypto for Node.js